hfonseca2177/CannonChallenge/README.md

 	- Interface usage to abstract implementation (eg. FileSerialization, Input Handler)
 - Design Patterns
 	- Solving common problems with common solutions whenever possible.
 Some implementations like serialization, input system, pooling, object factory, observer/consumer approach

+### Extra

+I wanted to show you a little bit about **DOTS ECS**, which, according to Unity's CEO, is the future of the engine.
+I implemented a simple scene that generates a huge amount of objects per second.
+I already had previous experience with ECS in my previous project.
+I believe that really multithreading is something that was missing from the engine.